Being scammed can feel like having your home invaded. Your sense of trust is broken, and you become determined not to let it happen again.

 It's understandable to trust a website, a phone call, or an email from an acquaintance.
 That said, scammers are good at using things that are familiar to target you.
 They'll also use guilt, fear, and aggression to push you to take action.

-Whether scammers approach you posing as friends or family, or as an aggressive debt collector that is about to take you to court, if something doesn't feel right, trust your gut.
+Whether scammers approach you posing as friends or family or as an aggressive debt collector that is about to take you to court, if something doesn't feel right, trust your gut.
 In fact, one thing people learn from being scammed is how important it is to check up on a source.
 So, how do you check?

-If you have an email from a friend begging for money, pick up the phone, and call them.
+If you have an email from a friend begging for money, pick up the phone and call them.
 Ask if they sent it.
 If it is a debt collector, verify they are legitimate by asking for specific information around the supposed debt or requesting they send the information via mail.
 You can also familiarize yourself with warning signs shared by the Consumer Finance Protection Bureau.

 If you are being asked to part with your money, it's crucial to check up on the source — especially if the request comes out of the blue.
+If you ever receive a suspicious phone call from a business, bank, or government agency, simply hang up and find their official number to call them yourself.

-Scammers frequently create complex online presences that are entirely fraudulent.
-Facebook photographs and PayPal screenshots may be fake, and a reverse image search is an excellent way to confirm your suspicions.
 If you feel the need to conduct a search, however, it means your gut is telling you something important.
 Listen to it.

-Everything Can be Faked
+Everything can be faked

 A site with millions of visitors must be trustworthy, right?
 Again, no. It's easier than you might think to fake screenshots, but even if a website really does attract good numbers, it may still be a scam.
-There are some impressive looking, yet fraudulent, e-commerce sites on the web that never deliver your purchases.
+There are some impressive-looking yet fraudulent e-commerce sites on the web that never deliver your purchases.
 Don't be convinced by a USPS tracking number.
 That, too, can be faked.